Quick Links

 Reading

 It is crucial that your child reads every night at home with an adult who asks them questions.
 While the children are now mostly able to read without help, questions will help them develop their comprehension skills.
-There are questions in each reading record to help you direct the questions you ask them.
+Children will have access to the '50 Must Reads' and will be rewarded with certificates for the reading they complete at home.

 Times Tables